electronicvisions/grenade/include/grenade/vx/network/README.md

 # Routing abstraction for logical networks

 The `logical_network` namespace contains facilities to describe a `Network` of placed `Population`s of logical neurons, unplaced and unrouted `Projection`s of connections corresponding to possibly multiple hardware synapse circuits in-between compartments of neurons in these populations, `MADCRecording` on a single atomic neuron, `CADCRecording` on a collection of atomic neurons as well as `PlasticityRule`s on projections.
-In addition, `ExternalPopulation`s allow feeding-in external spike trains and `BackgroundSpikeSourcePopulation`s describe the on-chip background generators.
+In addition, `ExternalSourcePopulation`s allow feeding-in external spike trains and `BackgroundSourcePopulation`s describe the on-chip background generators.

 The only difference to the `network` namespace therefore is the description of logical neurons and projections in-between their neurons' compartments with possibly multiple hardware synapses per connection.